• Art Magazine

 And yet, against these odds, female artists emerged and exhibited in national museums and royal courts.
 Their works reflected not only talent but also resilience.

-Conclusion and relevance for modernity
+Conclusion and relevance for modern times

 Studying them today means not only looking back, but also looking forward.
-Their canvases continue to breathe life into and inspire today's artists.
+Their canvases continue to breathe life and inspire today's artists.

-Owner and Managing Director of Kunstplaza.
-Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and managing director of Kunstplaza .
+Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and Managing Director of Kunstplaza.
-Publicist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university program (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theater/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza .
+Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
+Graduated with a degree in web design from university (2008).
+Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.

 You might also be interested in: